schweickism/boto_rsync/README.rst

 Known Issues and Limitations
 ================================================================================

-* Differences between keys/files are assumed *only* by checking the size.
 * Due to the nature of how directories work in S3/GS, some non-standard folder structures might not transfer correctly.
 Empty directories may also be overlooked in some cases.
 When in doubt, use "-n" first.